 Reception

-In the Autumn term your money will allow us to provide daily snacks for the children, as well as for ingredients to make playdough and buy art supplies for our creative areas.
+In EYFS, we invite parents to make a £10 donation each term.
+These donations allow us to provide daily snacks for the children, as well as for ingredients to make playdough and buy art supplies for our creative areas.
 Thank you so much for this.
-You can make your donation either through parent pay or by giving £10 cash to your child's teacher in a named envelope.

 We also welcome contributions for junk modelling (egg cartons, cardboard boxes, bottles, etc) and natural resources for our mud kitchen such as avocado stones, pebbles, conkers and corks.